SOURCE CODE: Uize.Widget.Options

 _childNodesLength = _childNodes.length,

-_children = _this.children,
+_children = m.children,

-_idPrefix = _this.get ('idPrefix'),
+_idPrefix = m.get ('idPrefix'),

 _idPrefixLength = _idPrefix.length